TellusR/tellusr-solr-template/README.md

 git clone https://github.com/tellusr/tellusr-solr-template.git
 ```

-Or you can add it to an existing repository by doing:
+Or you can add it to an existing project repository by doing:

 ```
 git remote add tellusr https://github.com/tellusr/tellusr-solr-template.git